 Who support us

-Enlace Latino NC also has the advice of Janine Warner, co-founder and executive director of SembraMedia, a non-profit organization that helps digital media entrepreneurs become more successful and sustainable, along with a team of professionals in different areas.
+Enlace Latino NC also has the advice of Janine Warner, co-founder and executive director of SembraMedia.
+This non-profit organization helps digital media entrepreneurs become more successful and sustainable, along with a team of professionals in different areas.